ChrisRimondi/MapOSCAL/_posts/2025-07-29-lessons-learned-2.md

 We used `o3` for open-ended exploration—often starting with questions that had no clear right answer.
 For example:

-> “Think of ways SRGs, NAIP Common Criteria, and the NIST 800 control families express different groupings of controls.
+> “Think of ways PCI, CRA, and the NIST 800 control families express different groupings of controls.
 What are the similarities and differences?
 What can I learn from these observations to help build features for MapOSCAL?”

 Because the OpenAI chat UI maintains long-running context, our working thread already included context about MapOSCAL, which helped responses stay grounded.